will62794/will62794.github.io/_posts/2026-01-20-bespoke-compilation.md

     "initial": true
 }
 ```
-so even counting the occurrences of a few field values can serve as a good sanity hash value on the outputs e.g.
+so even counting the occurrences of a few field values serves as a reasonable validation hash on the outputs e.g.
 ```
 $ for val in "aborted" "working" "prepared"; do grep -o $val tlc_states.json | wc -l && grep -o $val cpp_states.json | wc -l; done
     4144